 i.
 Each of the vast multitude saved during the Tribulation will be saved in exactly the same manner as anyone today: by grace, through a personal faith in Jesus Christ unto salvation.
 Even though the rapture of the church ends God's dealings with the church as such on the earth, it certainly does not change the way people come to salvation or become part of the larger family of God, which includes all the redeemed, before and after the church.

 c.
-These were redeemed from among men, being firstfruits to God and to the Lamb: The 144,000 are the beginnings of a greater harvest; the are firstfruits, the “godly nucleus of Israel which is the token of redemption of the nation.”
+These were redeemed from among men, being firstfruits to God and to the Lamb: Because the 144,000 are the beginnings of a greater harvest they are firstfruits, the "godly nucleus of Israel which is the token of redemption of the nation."
 (Walvoord)

 B. Proclamations from heaven.

 1. (6-7) An angel preaches the gospel.